TheJacksonLaboratory/marea/README.md

 _post_process.py_ writes three output files:
 * _pubmed_cr.tsv_ contains the PMID, publication date, and modified title and abstract for each relevant article;
-* _alphabetical.txt_ contains an alphabetical listing of all tokens encountered before they get lemmatized and lowercased;
+* _lemmatized_alpha.txt_ contains an alphabetical listing of all lemmatized tokens,
-* _wordfreq.txt_ contains the same tokens listed by their frequency of occurrence, in decreasing order.
+* _lemmatized_freq.txt_ contains the same lemmatized tokens listed by their frequency of occurrence, in decreasing order.

-The two vocabulary files give the lemmatized form for each token along with the number of occurrences.
+The two vocabulary files give the lemmatized token along with its frequency of occurrence and the list of words that lemmatize to that token.
 Note that _post_process.py_ does not do anything special with numerical tokens, so the alphabetical list starts with (possibly thousands of) tokens that are numbers or consist of digits followed by a mix of digits and letters.
 All of these numerical tokens precede words that begin with the letter __a__.